SSPENELOPE/react-weatherapp/README.md

 - This is essentially a knock off weather app created by your's truly.
 It is star citizen themed, well because I love space and star citizen.
 Search a city and get the weather.
 Lots of implementations missing that will be added eventually.
 Read further to find out more.

 - Lots of neat features have been added.
-If you are a potential employer I suggest hitting up the link below and checking it out.
 I highly suggest creating an account.
 It can be with random details.
 Mess around with the features.
-The offCanvas effect for your previously searched is really cool it thought.
+The offCanvas effect for your previously searched is really cool I thought.
 I put a lot of work into the suggestions as well.
-You can see how I did all that on the profile page.
-I will be adding that to the home page in the future, Many many updates to come.
+You can see how I did all that on the profileHeader component and header component.

 # Table of Contents
 - [Installation](#installation)